 Diane Kastiel performing at The Moth in Chicago.

 First Person Live was piloted in the western suburbs in January 2017, selling out every show of its 6-month run and outgrowing its "starter venue."
-We finished the year with shows at larger venues in Lisle and Glen Ellyn before moving to our founder's home town of Arlington Heights in January 2018.
-In September 2019, we moved to our largest venue yet - Hey Nonny, a bona fide performance space in downtown Arlington Heights with seating for 150 people.
+We finished the year with shows at larger venues in Lisle and Glen Ellyn before moving to our founder's home town of Arlington Heights in January 2018 - producing sold-out shows at Big Shot Piano Lounge, Hey Nonny music venue, and the 200-seat auditorium of the Arlington Heights Memorial Library.

 First Person Live believes storytelling is as much about community building as it is about entertainment.
-We are thrilled to have partnered with numerous libraries, schools, and community centers to expand storytelling to new populations.
+Vital to our mission are our partnerships with colleges and universities, libraries, high schools, churches, civic organizations and community centers to expand storytelling to new populations.

-We thank our library partners for their generous sponsorship of our shows and workshops, and all our partners for their visionary support of personal narrative storytelling.
+We thank our library partners for their generous sponsorship of our shows and workshops, and all our partners for their visionary expansion of personal narrative storytelling.

 "More than books" is the Glen Ellyn Public Library's motto.
 It's dedicated to serving the community as a vibrant center for trusted information, robust learning, and personal discovery.
 To that end, it sponsored a First Person Live show right in the library at no cost to its patrons.